How to Install Self-Leveling Cement over Plywood Subfloors?

 Save money

-Self-leveling concrete can be applied in a thin layer, with a typical thickness around half an inch.
-This reduces the amount of material required compared to regular concrete, making it a cost-effective solution.
-For businesses, a new floor can be poured overnight and be ready to use in the morning, reducing downtime and having a minimal impact on customers.
+Self-leveling concrete can be applied in a thin layer, typically about half an inch thick.
+This reduces material requirements compared to conventional concrete, making it a cost-effective solution.
+For businesses, a new floor can be poured overnight and be ready to use in the morning, reducing downtime and minimizing impact on customers.

 Get the look you want

-A range of sealants, colors, and finishes allow you to get the look you desire.
-Whether it’s a utilitarian shop floor or a modern concrete tile look in the kitchen, self-leveling concrete lets you do it without the need for a professional installation.
+A range of sealants, colors, and finishes lets you achieve the look you want.
+Whether it’s a utilitarian shop floor or a modern concrete tile look in the kitchen, self-leveling concrete enables you to achieve it without professional installation.

 Enjoy a lifetime of durability